St Lucia

 St Lucia's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Lucia's health outcomes show excellent results based on AreaSearch's assessment.
+St Lucia's health outcomes show remarkable results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.

-Approximately 8907 people, or about 58% of the total population, have private health cover, compared to 55.8% in Greater Brisbane.
-Mental health issues and asthma are the most common conditions, affecting 8.6% and 7.3% of residents respectively.
-77.2% of residents report being completely free from medical ailments, compared to 69.2% in Greater Brisbane.
-The area has 1718 people aged 65 and over, making up 11.2% of the population, lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors are notably strong, with national rankings even higher than those of the general population.
+Approximately 58% of St Lucia's total population (~8,979 people) has private health cover, compared to 55.8% in Greater Brisbane.
+Mental health issues and asthma were the most common medical conditions, affecting 8.6 and 7.3% of residents respectively.
+77.2% of residents declared themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The area has 10.3% of residents aged 65 and over (1,593 people), lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health